xxyrnn/SecretGen/README.md

 # SecretGen

-A short Python script to generate random, cryptographically secure passwords and PIN codes
+A Python script to generate random, cryptographically secure passwords and PIN codes

 ---